Heroin Treatment Statistics

 If you are considering seeking treatment for yourself or a loved one, remember that you are not alone.
 The number of individuals suffering from substance use disorders, including heroin addiction, is staggering.
 Let us take a look at some statistics on heroin use and the available treatment options

-Trends in Heroin Use
+What Are the Trends in Heroin Use?

 Compared to other substance abuse disorders, heroin use is rather low in the general population.1 Nevertheless, official U.S. heroin treatment statistics shows that the number of people who seek treatment for heroin addiction is higher than for any other illicit drug, except marijuana.
 Despite the fact that the number of active heroin users is relatively small, heroin has a higher rate for treatment admissions to publicly funded facilities in the U.S.2 These numbers emphasize the importance of adequate heroin addiction treatment for helping these individuals restore a fulfilling, healthy lifestyle.